Arvid Posse: Prime minister and administrative court president

 As prime minister, Posse now had to solve the important issues that had been on the agenda since the reform of Parliament.
 The issues concerned the proposed abolition of both the allotment system and the land taxes (grundskatter) as part of a re-organization of the military.
 The odds seemed to be in favor of success, since it was believed that he could count on support from old party friends, and among the opponents of the preceding governments.
 Large committees were appointed to report on the issues.
 At the Parliament of 1883 the Posse Government tabled their proposals.
 They promised a step-by-step removal of the land taxes, and the tenement and allotment duties.
 In return the Posse wanted Parliament to approve the Government's proposals to establish a military based partly on permanently drafted soldiers (enrolled voluntarily and paid by the state) and partly on conscription.
 However, the Upper House's insistence on retaining the allotment system, and, perhaps more importantly, the Lantmanna Party's cutbacks, led to a series of dramas and a defeat for Posse, following which he resigned as Prime Minister on 13 June 1883.
 He was then appointed President of the Administrative Court of Appeal, which he remained until 1889.

 Political and scientific work

 As member of the First Chamber for South Kalmar County 1882–1890, Posse kept a low profile, but opposed the introduction of grain tariffs during the 1887 struggle between free traders and protectionists.
 He also expressed his sympathies for a moderate suffrage reform.
 When speaking in Parliament, Posse expressed himself succinctly and clearly, often emphatically but always with calm and dignity.
-He was elected a member of the Royal Swedish Academy of Agriculture and Forestry (1879) and an honorary member of the Royal Physiographical Society in Lund (1878) and the Royal Naval Officers' Society (1880).
+He was elected a member of the Royal Swedish Academy of Agriculture and Forestry (1879) and an honorary member of the Royal Physiographic Society in Lund (1878) and the Royal Swedish Society of Naval Sciences (1880).
 He died on 24 April 1901 in Stockholm.

-This article is translated from the equivalent Swedish-language Wikipedia article, which incorporates text from Nordisk familjebok, published 1904–1926, now in the public domain.